17 Jan What Are the Different Types of Brick Around?

-For example, angle and cant bricks are used to create returns and chamfers, while coping or capping bricks cap freestanding walls.
-There are also channel bricks, used to form channels and gutters, and curved sector bricks can be used for chimneys, pillars or columns.
+For example, angle and cant brick are used to create returns and chamfers, while coping or capping bricks cap freestanding walls.
+There are also channel brick, used to form channels and gutters, and curved sector brick can be used for chimneys, pillars or columns.

 Hollow bricks, around a third the weight of normal ones, are suitable for partitions, while the perforations in airbricks help with the circulation of air.
 There are many other specialist bricks available, and they can be custom made for specific uses.
 You’re very welcome to get in touch with us to find out more about what’s available.